kkishore9891/AI-Snake-Reinforcement-Learning/README.md

 For example:
 python snake_rl_conv.py && snake_rl_conv.py

-3) Please don't forget to give author credit while repurposing it for your own use.
+3) Please don't forget to give credits to the author while repurposing it for your own use.